OPR-group-BNITM/vimop/README.md

 - conda 4.12.0
 - mamba 0.23.0

-The singularity profile is activated using `-profile singularity`.
+The apptainer profile is activated using `-profile apptainer`.
 It has been tested on
 - Ubuntu 24.04.1
 - apptainer version 1.4.2